HOW TO CONTRIBUTE TO PROJECT SOUTHEAST ASIA

 – About the possibility of giving the Project moral, academic and even financial support.
 Apart from seeking funding, the Project is keen to build academic and industry collaborations with the SEAsian region, and embassies are well-placed to advise on all of these issues.

-*Spreading the word in SEA*
+Spreading the word in SOUTHEAST ASIA

 10. Involve your local Oxbridge Society